stievie/ABx/abclient/README.md

 This will create a dropdown list on the Login screen, which lets you chose the server to connect to.

-If you have such Environments, the `LogginHost` and `LoginPort` entries mentioned above, are ignored.
+If you have such Environments, the `LoginHost` and `LoginPort` entries mentioned above, are ignored.